Liberia: NEC Meets With Political Parties

-The NEC through its Gender Section, with support from partners, completed a one-day dialogue with Lawmakers and Female Aspirants in the 2023 General Elections on the Violence Against Women in Elections and Politics (VAWIE/P) Protocol and its Action Plan in Monrovia.
+The National Elections Commission (NEC), through its Gender Section, with support from partners, completed a one-day dialogue with Lawmakers and Female Aspirants in the 2023 General Elections on the Violence Against Women in Elections and Politics (VAWIE/P) Protocol and its Action Plan in Monrovia.

 The one-day dialogue was held under the theme, "Promoting Inclusive and Safe Environment for the Participation of Women in Elections and Politics".

-The United Nations Development Program (UNDP), Electoral Support Office, collaborating with partners including the Peace Building Fund, Irish Aid, Sweden Sverige and the UN Women provided the funds for the gender dialogue.
+The United Nations Development Program (UNDP), and Electoral Support Office, collaborating with partners including the Peace Building Fund, Irish Aid, Sweden Sverige, and the UN Women provided the funds for the gender dialogue.

 Officially launching the gender dialogue, the NEC Commissioner with Oversight on Gender, Josephine Kou Gaye expressed happiness, that for the first time, since the VAWIE advocacy campaign began that members of the 54th National Legislature, Women Legislative Caucus, Female Aspirants for the 2023 General Elections and other election stakeholders were gathered at one forum.